 Once in a while, consuming is okay.
 But do you know where to draw the line?
 Are you aware of how much sugar is too much?

 Foods that are processed, tetra packed and preserved tend to contain sugar.
-This added sugar is what makes these foods so delicious and addictive.
+This additional is what makes these foods so delicious and addictive.
 If you want to regulate your weight, you should avoid consuming these kinds of food.

 So what is the safe amount of sugar one can consume?

 There is no easy way of answering this question.
-This is because there are people who consume sugar in excess and find no harm done to them.
-At the same time, there are people who consume sugar and find their body gaining weight.
+This is because there are people who consume it in excess and find no harm done to them.
+At the same time, there are those who consume and find their body gaining weight.

--For men, they say the most sugar they can consume is: 9 teaspoons, i.e 150 calories.
+-For men, they say the most they can consume is: 9 teaspoons, i.e 150 calories.

--For women, they say the most sugar they can consume is 6 teaspoons, i.e 100 calories.
+-For women, they say the most they can consume is 6 teaspoons, i.e 100 calories.

 To put that into perspective, that is more or else the equivalent of consuming one can of coke.
 A lot of people find it hard to stop at just that.